-Shopping for a vacuum cleaner may look like a simple task but once you get to the nitty gritty, things can get confusing.
+Shopping for a vacuum cleaner may look like a simple task.
+But once you get to the nitty-gritty, things can get confusing.

 What’s a bagged and bagless vacuum?
 And how are they different?

-Benefits of a bagged vacuum
+Pros and Cons of a bagged vacuum

 Once upon a time before James Dyson revolutionized the bagless vacuum, the bagged vacuum was the default option.

-The first vacuums mass produced utilized a cloth bag that wraps around another bag inside it.
+The first vacuums mass-produced utilized a cloth bag that wraps around another bag inside it.

 1. Almost zero exposure to allergens

-2. Great option for allergy sufferers
+2. An excellent option for allergy sufferers

 3. HEPA filtration